patrickrall/Qumquat/README.md

 qq.assert_pile_clean('demo')
 ```

-This is especially useful for calling subroutines. so you can use `qq.garbage` as a decorator.
+This is especially useful for calling subroutines, so you can use `qq.garbage` as a decorator.
 For example:

 ```python
 @qq.garbage('subroutine')